OLC-Bioinformatics/python-script-to-mash-sketches/README.md

 0 0 * * *  /home/jshay/miniconda3/bin/python /mnt/nas/users/madhu/mash_sketch_all.py >> /mnt/nas/users/madhu/mash.log 2>&1   [ here the env of python is added and the script is included in the crontab shell and save it wq!]

+####warning if you are providing the ncbi path it is going to take longer time### comment a line which points towards ncbi directory and try running for inhouse##########

+For my work  i ran on salmonella, Listeria closed, Listeria monocytogenes and vtec closed and vtec ncbi ones  this will go to  foodport and used for benchmarking datasets